 No statutory, administrative or judicial authority directly addresses the treatment of a unit or instruments similar to a unit for U.S. federal income tax purposes and, therefore, that treatment is not entirely clear.
 The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one share of our Class A ordinary shares and one warrant to acquire one of our Class A ordinary shares.
 For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one Class A ordinary share and the one warrant based on the relative fair market value of each at the time of issuance.
 Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the relevant facts and circumstances.
 Therefore, we strongly urge each investor to consult his or her tax adviser regarding the determination of value for these purposes.
-The price allocated to each Class A ordinary share and the one warrant should be the shareholder's tax basis in such share or one warrant, as the case may be.
-Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the Class A ordinary share and the one warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A ordinary share and one warrant based on their respective relative fair market values at the time of disposition (as determined by each such unit holder based on all relevant facts and circumstances).
+The price allocated to each Class A ordinary share and the one warrant should be treated for U.S. federal income tax purposes as a disposition of a unit should be treated for U.S. federal income tax purposes.
+The price allocated to each Class A ordinary share and the one warrant should be treated for U.S. federal income tax purposes as a disposition of the Class A ordinary share and the one warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A ordinary share and one warrant based on their respective relative fair market values at the time of disposition (as determined by each such unit holder based on all relevant facts and circumstances).
 The separation of the Class A ordinary share and the one warrant comprising a unit should not be a taxable event for U.S. federal income tax purposes.